-For the year ended March 31, 1999, the Company revised its compensation policy following a review conducted by a compensation consulting firm.
-During such review, the compensation policies of several manufacturing companies and distributors were analysed in light of the size of the Company, the geographic markets in which it operates and the responsibilities given to its senior executives (the "Comparator Group").
+During the year ended March 31, 1999, the Company revised its compensation policy following a review conducted by a compensation consulting firm.
+During such review, the compensation policies of several manufacturing companies and distributors were analysed in light of the size of the Company, the geographic markets in which it operates and the responsibilities given to its senior executives (the "Comparative Group").

-For fiscal 1999, compensation for the senior executives of the Company, including the Named Executive Officers, was composed of three components: base salary, bonus and options.
+For fiscal 2001, compensation for the senior executives of the Company, including the Named Executive Officers, was composed of three components: base salary, bonus and options.
+The compensation policy for fiscal 2001 was determined based on the principles established in fiscal 1999.
 The Corporate Governance Committee believes that the compensation policy is competitive with that offered by Canadian corporations of similar size having operations in the United States.

-The following constitutes a summary of the principles based upon which the compensation of the senior executives was determined for fiscal 1999.
+The following constitutes a summary of the principles based upon which the compensation of the senior executives was determined for fiscal 2001.
 The compensation policy is designed to attract and retain competent individuals who can ensure the current and long-term success of the Company.